Frequently Asked Questions: The Assassination

 What show was President Lincoln watching when he was shot, and what was it about?

-The play was written for a British audience in 1852 by a successful playwright, Tom Taylor, but never performed in Britain.
-The play reads as a melodrama about a country bumpkin from Vermont, who travels to England in order to claim an inheritance and incidentally saves the family from a villainous lawyer, Mr. Coyle.
-The humor of the play arises as the upper-class English aristocrats fall all over themselves to curry favor with the country bumpkin, Asa Trenchard, because they think that he is rich.
+Th successful English playwright Tom Taylor wrote the play in 1852, but it was never performed in Britain.
+As Taylor originally wrote it, the play reads as a melodrama.
+Asa Trenchard, a country bumpkin from Vermont, travels to England to claim an inheritance and saves the family from a villainous lawyer, Mr. Coyle.
+The humor of the play arises as the upper-class English aristocrats fall all over themselves to curry favor with Asa because they think that he is rich.

-Actress Laura Keene got hold of the script in New York in the late 1850’s.
-Laura Keene did not consider the script to be of a high-quality.
-She thought that the only way the play would be a success was if she were to cast the highest quality actors of the time to perform within it.
-Two famous actors she recruited were Joseph Jefferson and Edward Askew Southern.
-E.A Southern agreed to play the part of the English aristocrat, Lord Dundreary, but only if he were allowed to completely ad-lib his part.
+Actress Laura Keene got hold of the script in New York City in the late 1850s.
+Laura Keene saw potential in the play, but she did not like Taylor's original version.
+She thought that the only way the play would succeed was if she were to cast the highest quality actors of the time to perform within it.
+Two famous actors she recruited were Joseph Jefferson and Edward Askew Sothern.
+E.A Sothern agreed to play the part of the English aristocrat, Lord Dundreary, but only if he were allowed to completely ad-lib his part.
 He created a ridiculous stammer for his character and added a host of nonsensical aphorisms (e,g. “birds of a feather gather no moss”) to his ad-libbed speeches.
-Joseph Jefferson, playing the role of Asa Trenchard was supposed to be the lead of the play, but instead E.A.
-Southern’s role of Lord Dundreary took over the play, turning what was originally a melodrama into more of farce.
+Joseph Jefferson, playing the role of Asa Trenchard was supposed to be the lead of the play.
+Instead E.A.
+Sothern’s role of Lord Dundreary stole the show, turning what was originally a melodrama into more of a farce comedy.

 The play was a huge hit in New York in 1858 and then in London in 1861.
-It also created a merchandising boom related to the character of Lord Dundreary.
+It also created a merchandising boom around the character of Lord Dundreary.
 The play made the careers of Laura Keene, Joseph Jefferson and E.A.
-Southern, each of whom had their own traveling productions of the play by 1865.
-Abraham Lincoln was watching Laura Keene’s production of the play the night of the assassination.
+Sothern, each of whom had their own traveling productions of the play by 1865.
+Abraham Lincoln was watching Laura Keene’s production of the play on the night of the assassination.

 How old was President Lincoln when he was shot?